Pakigya/Graphing-with-Python/README.md

 ![](prompt.PNG)

 ### Answer
-#### I found the solution to this problem using recursive function.
+#### I found the plotting solution to this problem using recursive function.
+Also, after analysing the created graph, I found out that it converges to 2 when n tends to infinity.